What do we do?

 If you have any questions about the work of the governing body, then please contact one of the governors, (see the 'who are we' section).
 You are also welcome to see non-confidential minutes of our governing body meetings, please just ask the school secretary.

-You can either be elected as a parent governor (details of the next elections are available from Mrs Cook) appointed by the local education authority (this is done by the political parties represented on the Council), or be co-opted by the other governors.
+You can either be elected as a parent governor (details of the next elections are available from Mrs Groves) appointed by the local education authority (this is done by the political parties represented on the Council), or be co-opted by the other governors.